tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Improve has_one validation on demandable, possibly include database constraint.
    - Database constraints deferred due to risk of locking database.
 Continue with inclusion of orphans on index displays, and manual clean up.
 - [ ] Nest project related resource under projects to improve security around assignment to other than the current project.
+- [ ] Revisit the roles policy test.
+The roles policy is now using the role context from the controller, need to factor this into tests.
+- [ ] Roles policy is delegating to resource policies for resource instances.
+Tests need to consider this.
+- [ ] Ensure select for role names does not include restricted roles unless current user has app_owner role.

 ## Refactoring Opportunities
 - [ ] Improve role and permissions implementation and workflow.
+- [ ] Refactor models to include a universal "label" attribute to be used when presenting polymorphic associations.
 - [ ] Refactor projects controller with improved workflow.
 - [ ] Consider extracting demand calculations into a service object
 - [ ] Add type checking with Sorbet or RBS